-A curve that defines the relationship between the plotted parameter value and the DMX value sent to the dimmer or fixture.
+A curve that defines the relationship between he plotted parameter value and the DMX value sent to the dimmer or fix ure.
 Conversion curves are like dimmer curves or profiles on other consoles, and should not be confused with paths.
-Conversion curves are properties of the fixture, while the path is a property of a cue. -See Also Path.
+Conversion curves are properties of the fixture, while the path is a property of a cue.
+See Also: Path.